thewhitetulip/build-app-with-python-antitextbook/manuscript/05-constructs.md

 1. Print all even numbers less than 100 using while.
 1. Print all odd numbers less than 100 using while.
 1. For a list [1,2,3,4,5], write a program which checks if 6 is present in the list, using while.
+1. Print all numbers from 0 to 10 except 4 and 5.

 #### try - except - finally
 Read the [docs](https://docs.python.org/3/reference/compound_stmts.html#the-try-statement)